TAE Technologies: Inverse cyclotron converter (ICC)

 The spin polarization enhances the fusion cross section by a factor of 1.6 for ^{11}B. A further increase in Q should result from the nuclear quadrupole moment of ^{11}B. And another increase in Q may also result from the mechanism allowing the production of a secondary high-energy α-particle.

 TAE Technologies plans to use the p-^{11}B reaction in their commercial FRC for safety reasons and because the energy conversion systems are simpler and smaller: since no neutron is released, thermal conversion is unnecessary, hence no heat exchanger or steam turbine.

 The "truck-sized" 100 MW reactors designed in TAE presentations are based on these calculations.

-Progression of machines
+Machine sequence

+Colliding FRCs

+All earlier TAE machines used a colliding (opposed) FRC geometry starting with two FRCs, one at each end, and then accelerating them into each other strongly to merge in the center, forming one FRC trapped between a group of eight precisely angled opposed neutral beam injectors for further heating, stabilizing, and confinement.

 Sewer pipe

 Developed in 1998, the company’s proof-of-concept machine was created using a common sewer pipe and first demonstrated the viability of forming a field-reverse configured magnetic field.

 CBFR-SPS

 The CBFR-SPS is a 100 MW-class, magnetic field-reversed configuration, aneutronic fusion rocket concept.
 The reactor is fueled by an energetic-ion mixture of hydrogen and boron (p-^{11}B).
 Fusion products are helium ions (α-particles) expelled axially out of the system. α-particles flowing in one direction are decelerated and their energy directly converted to power the system; and particles expelled in the opposite direction provide thrust.
 Since the fusion products are charged particles and does not release neutrons, the system does not require the use of a massive radiation shield.